mjmlbook/mastering-java-machine-learning/Chapter8/README.md

 ## Configuring the Decision Tree Learner
-The **X-Partitioner** node is used to configure number of cross-validation folds and the sampling method.
+The **X-Partitioner** node is used to configure the number of cross-validation folds and the sampling method.